Board of Game and Inland Fisheries

 The Committee is to meet at least two (2) times each fiscal year, with additional meetings as deemed necessary by the Committee.
 The Chair may request the Director to have Department staff members be present at meetings of the Committee to provide information and/or expertise regarding the business matters, issues, and discussion topics of the Committee.

 - Provide guidance to the Director for the development of an orientation program for new members appointed to the Board of Game and Inland Fisheries.
-The Committee Chair, in collaboration with the Board Vice-Chairperson, shall facilitate the delivery of this orientation program to new Board members in conjunction with the earliest scheduled Board meeting after the appointments are announced, or within 90 days.
+Orientation for new members shall be conducted as soon as practicable following their appointment.

 - Coordinate with the agency Director, the Secretary of Natural Resources, and the Governor's Office (as necessary) to develop the job elements and performance expectations that will comprise the annual performance plan for the agency Director.